 This is the image you uploaded.
 You will notice that Google has framed in a small part of the image (the white boundary with the rounded edges).
 We will discuss using this to refine results in a minute.

 These are some examples of typical search results related to the image.
 These are usually a good first start to make sure the image you have is the same one Google thinks you do.
-You will see some variation from this example in how the results display, but generally you should see the title at the top (or at least the one Google thinks it is) and some other web related images below it.
+You will see some variation from this example in how the results display, but generally you should see something like this with some other images from various web sources.

 C) How to Get More Results or If the Results are Inconclusive

-2) Remember earlier we talked about the white frame around the original image in the left pane?
+2) Remember earlier we talked about the white frame around the original image?
 You can actually resize that and have a different amount of the picture selected.
 This will give Google more information to base the search on and you may get better results.
-It’s a simple drag and it will automatically update the results on the right pane based on what you select, pretty cool tool!
+It’s a simple drag and select and it will automatically update the results below based on what you select, a pretty cool tool!

 Good luck picture hunting!